-• The pilot plant for the Santa Cruz Water Department/Soquel Creek Water District (SCWD) Regional Seawater Desalination Project completed testing in April 2009.
+- The pilot plant for the Santa Cruz Water Department/Soquel Creek Water District (SCWD) Regional Seawater Desalination Project completed testing in April 2009.
 The pilot study report was issued in 2010.
-A report on technology innovations and system optimization was issued in 2011.

-- Environmental review and design were initiated for the Regional Seawater Desalination Project.
+A report on technology innovations and system optimization was issued in 2011. - Environmental review and design were initiated for the Regional Seawater Desalination Project.
 The Notice of Preparation and Initial Study for the Regional Seawater Desalination Project was issued in November 2010.
 A scoping report was issued in February 2011 that summarizes public comment on the proposed scope and content of the Environmental Impact Report.

-The draft EIR is due to be published in 2013. - Final reports of studies for the desalination plant including a watershed sanitary survey, open ocean intake study, offshore geophysical survey, dilution study of brine disposal were issued in 2010.
-A study on screened open intake and subsurface intake options was issued in 2011. - A tentative priority system for distributing water produced by the desalination plant has been developed.
-The plan provides for at least 1,148 acre-feet per year in all years to SqCWD for in-lieu recharge of the groundwater basin. - SqCWD approved its 2012 Integrated Resources Plan Update (SqCWD, 2012), which evaluated other alternative water supplies such as off-stream diversion of Soquel Creek, satellite reclamation plants for providing recycled water, desalination by SqCWD only, the Glenwood Reservoir and transfer of surplus water from the San Lorenzo River by the City of Santa Cruz.
-The Plan Update concluded that desalination by SqCWD only and the Soquel Creek off-stream reservoirs have potential for future consideration if SCWD does not materialize. - The 2012 Integrated Resources Plan Update also evaluated using mandatory water restrictions to reduce consumption for typical residential customers by 35% in order to meet pumping goals.
-The Plan Update concluded that this alternative has potential for future consideration if SCWD does not materialize. - The County continues to evaluate the feasibility and benefits of interties and water transfers among water agencies in northern Santa Cruz County.
+- Final reports of studies for the desalination plant including a watershed sanitary survey, open ocean intake study, offshore geophysical survey, dilution study of brine disposal were issued in 2010.
+A study on screened open intake and subsurface intake options was issued in 2011.
+The report on the energy minimization and greenhouse gas reduction study is due to be finalized in 2012. - A tentative priority system for distributing water produced by the desalination plant has been developed.
+The plan provides for at least 1,148 acre-feet per year in all years to SqCWD for in-lieu recharge of the groundwater basin. - Other alternative water supplies listed in SqCWD's Integrated Resources Plan (ESA, 2006) continue to be evaluated.
+SqCWD's water recycling planning study concluded that construction of satellite reclamation plants (SRP) to provide recycled water is not cost-effective (Black and Veatch, 2009).
+SqCWD could pursue grants to fund the SRP construction, although the yield from this source would be much less than required to recover and balance the basin based on projected demand. - The County has evaluated the feasibility and benefits of interties and water transfers among water agencies in northern Santa Cruz County.
 Information about using excess winter flows in the San Lorenzo River to potentially meet 30% of SqCWD's winter demand was presented in 2011 (Khalsa, 2011).
-The evaluation includes a legal assessment of various water rights options for the water transfers (Nguyen, 2013).
-SqCWD supports this continued evaluation but recognizes that any transfer will not provide enough water by itself to meet this BMO.

-• SqCWD, CWD, and the City of Santa Cruz continue to maintain and update their conservation programs to reduce current and future demand.
+The study is ongoing. - SqCWD, CWD, and the City of Santa Cruz continue to maintain and update their conservation programs to reduce current and future demand.